 “Acupuncture works by balancing the body,” says Giselle Wasfie, board-certified acupuncturist and herbalist, founder of Remix Lifestyle.
 When addressing issues with getting pregnant (whether naturally or with medical intervention), the aim is to remove any blockage within the body that may be hindering conception, she explains.

 She notes specifically that she believes the fertility challenges she sees are typically brought upon by low blood circulation, a “cold uterus,” a qi (“life force”) deficiency, and negative emotions.
 One sign of a cold uterus is a period that is always late or delayed.
 “You want to have a warm blood flow to the uterus,” she says, and acupuncture can improve blood flow.

-Another reason people may seek out acupuncture (and their Western doctor or IVF clinic may even recommend it) is because, “people are looking for any additional means to improve chances of pregnancy beyond traditional medicine,” Dr. Jain tells Romper.
+Another reason people may seek out acupuncture (and their Western doctor or IVF clinic may even recommend it) is because, “people are looking for any additional means to improve chances of pregnancy beyond traditional medicine,” says Dr. Tarun Jain, M.D., reproductive endocrinologist and infertility specialist at Northwestern Medicine.
 “There is widespread belief that [acupuncture] may help improve energy, blood flow, and overall chances of conception.”

 Does acupuncture for fertility work?